 There will be no greetings, no regrets or ball announcements.
 Personal titles (such as the Purple Passion Emperor) will be limited to reigning monarchs only.
 Please note, NO dynastic names will be allowed.
 We ask that you use the name that you are customarily introduced with at your own court functions.

 If you have more than two last names, pick your two favorites. 🙂

-The Imperial Court of Washington DC reserves the right to edit protocol as necessary and the final decision is that of our Minister of Protocol.
+The Imperial Court of Washington DC reserves the right to edit protocol as necessary and the final decision is that of our Minister for Protocol.